-All financial instruments, including derivatives, are included on the Company's statement of financial position and are measured at either fair value or amortized cost.
+All financial instruments are included on the Company's statement of financial position and are measured at either fair value or amortized cost.

-The Company's financial instruments consist of cash and cash equivalents, accounts receivable, prepaid expenses, accounts payable and accrued liabilities and loan payable.
+The Company's financial instruments consist of cash and cash equivalents, accounts receivable (excluding sales taxes receivable) and accounts payable and accrued liabilities.
 The fair values of accounts receivable and accounts payable and accrued liabilities are approximately equal to their carrying value due to their short-term nature.

-Financial instruments measured at fair value on the Statement of Financial Position as at November 30, 2017 and as at February 28, 2017 are all classified as Level 1.
+Financial instruments measured at fair value on the statement of financial position as at November 30, 2018 and as at February 28, 2018 are all classified as Level 1.